Follow TV Tropes

 • Logical Weakness: She can see ghosts, but only if there's enough light to see anything in the first place.

-• Nightmare Fetishist: Aside from her mission, she does show intense interests in ghost, and claims to be similar to Eiko, who is borderline lusting after ghosts.
+• Nightmare Fetishist: Aside from her mission, she is personally interested in ghosts; she claims to be similar to Eiko, who borderline lusts after them.

 • Not So Above It All: At first she's creeped out that Eiko placed surveillance equipment on Keitarou, but after realizing that it can be used to observe if ghosts are around Keitarou, she approves of it, even joining in on Eiko in commenting on Keitarou's progress in socializing.